frasta/DCS_script_autoKick/README.md

 - A CSV file is saving the history of all the kicks!
 - A temporary file is deleted at each mission start to avoid performance issue

+<ins>What I ask in exchange?</ins>
+Mention a small credit to me in your server/mission :)

 <ins>How to install it?</ins>
 - shutdown your server
 - download the file